omarnebi/leavesManagementSystemAPI/README.md

 ---

 ## 🗂️ Project Structure
-This project follows Clean Architecture.
-The API project handles HTTP requests and exposes the controllers.
-The Application project contains the business logic, DTOs, interfaces, and mappings.
-The Domain project defines core entities and enums with no dependencies.
-The Infrastructure project implements application interfaces like repositories.
-The Persistence project manages database access, configurations, and migrations.
-All tests are placed in a separate Tests project.
-This structure keeps the code modular, scalable, and easy to maintain.
+This project follows the Clean Architecture pattern with clearly separated layers:

+- **API**: Handles HTTP requests and exposes the controllers.
+- **Application**: Contains business logic, DTOs, interfaces, mappings, and services.
+- **Domain**: Defines the core entities and enums, with no external dependencies.
+- **Infrastructure**: Implements interfaces from the Application layer (e.g., repositories, services).
+- **Persistence**: Manages database access, configurations, seeding, and EF Core migrations.
+This structure ensures the codebase remains modular, scalable, testable, and easy to maintain.